 Types: The most recognizable high profile hats are probably snapback hats, followed closely by trucker hats.

 The panels of a hat are the individual sections that make up the crown of the hat.
-Typically each hat has 1 panel on each side and 2 panels in the back.
-The variations of 5, 6 or even 7 panels happens in the front, and each layout creates different opportunities to design and customize.
+Typically each hat has 1 panel on each side and 2 panels on the back.
+The variations of 5, 6, or even 7 panels happens in the front, and each layout creates different opportunities to design and customize.